AI For Appliance Leak Calls

 Yes.
 It captures resident impact, owner-thread context, access notes, photos, deadline pressure, and update expectations before staff respond.

-Why build an appliance leak call plan separate from appliance repair?
+Why build an appliance leak call path separate from appliance repair?

 Because leak callers search and decide differently.
 They care about active water, source uncertainty, shutoff status, photos, floor level, and whether the company sounds prepared.